udzura/slides/ebpfjapan202408/index.md

 # Rucy

-- RubyのスクリプトをBPFにコンパイルするコンパイラ
+- A compiler, which compiles Ruby scripts into BPF bytecode
-- RubyKaigi 2021-takeout で発表
+- Presented at RubyKaigi 2021-takeout
-- 実装には mruby のバイトコード仕様とコンパイラを使っている
+- Uses mruby's bytecode specification and its compiler internally
-- 本当に簡単なプログラムしか動かせない
+- Can only run very simple programs

 ----